Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - home owners and consumers

 - other provinces such as British Columbia that have builder licensing in place and can provide information on what worked well, and what challenges were encountered

 More than 1,200 Albertans completed the online survey and 130 participants attended 11 engagement sessions across the province.
 In total, 78% of survey respondents were in favour of government exploring options for licensing builders.

-The feedback from the stakeholder engagement has been compiled into a What We Heard (1.6 MB) document and will inform the development of an effective builder licensing program in Alberta.
+The feedback from the stakeholder engagement has been compiled into a What We Heard (PDF, 1.6 MB) document and will inform the development of an effective builder licensing program in Alberta.